paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ```

 ^
-...running next executes the `puts name.inspect` code, which gives us `"Matz"`, the value we expect, but Pry still says that `name` is `nil`.<br />
+...running the "`next`" command executes the `puts name.inspect` code, which gives us `"Matz"`, the value we expect.
+But, Pry still says that "`name`" is `nil`.<br />
 How can the same variable have two values?
 It can't, so there must be something else at play here.
-What version of `name` exactly are Pry and `puts` seeing when the code is being stepped through?
+What version of "`name`" exactly are Pry and `puts` seeing when the code is being stepped through?

 ---
 [.background-color: #F0F0F0]